 - Take a break from sitting.
 Move around the airplane cabin once an hour or so.
 If you're driving, stop every hour and walk around the car a couple of times.
 Do a few deep knee bends.

 - Fidget in your seat.
-Flex, extend and rotate your ankles or press your feet against the seat in front of you, or try rising up and down on your toes.
-And don't sit with your legs crossed for long periods of time.
+Flex your ankles every 15 to 30 minutes, or try rising up and down on your toes while standing.
+Don't sit with your legs crossed at the knees for long periods of time.

 - Drink plenty of fluids.
 Water is the best liquid for preventing dehydration, which can contribute to the development of blood clots.
 Avoid alcohol, which contributes to fluid loss.

 - Wear support stockings.
 Your doctor may recommend these to help promote circulation and fluid movement in your legs.
-Fortunately, compression stockings no longer look like something your grandmother would wear — they're available in a range of stylish colors and textures.
+Compression stockings no longer look like something only a grandmother would wear — they're available in a range of stylish colors and textures.
 There are even devices, called stocking butlers, to help you put on the stockings.

 - AskMayoExpert.
-Pulmonary medicine.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Pulmonary embolism.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 You Are ...
 The Campaign for Mayo Clinic